early-payments icon

 • Reduces bad debt.
 Customers can usually pay within 30 days.

 • Builds revenues.
-Net 30 terms makes it easier for new and small businesses to buy goods and services, which translates into more business for the seller.
+Net 30 terms make it easier for new and small businesses to buy goods and services, translating into more business for the seller.

 • Net 30 is interest-free vendor financing.